Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 Once deployed you will get a URL to the Data Plane API of your new Video Indexer on Edge extension which is now running on the AKS cluster.
 You can use this API to perform indexing jobs and test Video Indexer on Edge.
 Please note that this is **not** meant as a path to production and only provided to quickly test Video Indexer on Edge functionality.
 This concludes the demo script and you are done.
 Below are the steps if you want to deploy VI on Edge manually.

+## 2. Manual deployment steps start here

-ollow these steps to deploy the Video Indexer Arc Extention to your Arc K8S Enabled cluster.
+Follow these steps to deploy the Video Indexer Arc Extention to your Arc K8S Enabled cluster.

 ### Hardware and Software Requirements